toolness/hive-django/README.md

 * `EMAIL_BACKEND_URL` is a URL representing the email backend to use.
   Examples include `console:`, `smtp://hostname:port`, and `smtp+tls://user:pass@hostname:port`.
+* `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
+For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.

 <!-- Links -->